Harriot College News

 At ECU the Thomas Harriot College of Arts and Sciences embodies both the passion and diversity of our namesake.
 The spirit of exploration lives in our students and faculty.
 Through our programs' initiatives we connect eastern North Carolina with the past, present and future of our world.

-On April 18, ECU's Department of Geological Sciences receive a donation of three boulders, estimated at more than 300 million years old.
+On April 18, ECU's Department of Geological Sciences received a donation of three boulders, estimated at more than 300 million years old.

 The Ms. Harvey S. Wooten Voyages of Discovery Endowment is the first endowment for the series.